 Some notes on the technical designThe texts in the DB are marked up according to TEI standards.
 In the DMCT project, we basically followed the conventions formulated by Marcus Bingenheimer for the project on “Four Early Chan Texts from Dunhuang”, with certain adjustments.

 Currently, the technical framework is as follow:

-- MySQL can use different storage engines; depending on the specific table, we use InnoDB or MyISAM;
+- MySQL and MariaDB can use different storage engines; depending on the specific table, we use InnoDB or MyISAM;

 - The program logic is implemented in PHP, using object-oriented programming (OOP) and other modern interfaces like PDOs combined with the PHP User Management Framework UserSpice;